dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Life is like an ice-cream cone, you have to lick it one day at a time.
+  Today is life-the only life you are sure of.
+Make the most of today.
+Get interested in something.
+Shake yourself awake.
+Develop a hobby.
+Let the winds of enthusiasm sweep through you.
+Live today with gusto.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1276 days)
+## 🌟 Experiences (1277 days)

 ### 🧮 Programming languages